 Using CDN to Help Boost Website Performance

 Another benefit of using a CDN is that it can help to improve the overall availability and reliability of a website.
-By distributing the load of traffic across multiple servers, a CDN can help to ensure that a website remains available even in the event of a traffic spike or other issue.
+By distributing a load of traffic across multiple servers, a CDN can help to ensure that a website remains available even in the event of a traffic spike or other issues.

 To use a CDN, website owners will need to sign up for a CDN service and configure their website to use the service.
 This typically involves changing the DNS settings of their domain to point to the CDN and configuring the CDN to pull content from the website’s server.